K4liber/subinterpreters/README.md

 ## Intro

-The repository is a small exercise of how one can use a newly introduced `Python` feature which is a `per-interpreter GIL`.
+The repository is a small exercise of how one can use a newly introduced `Python` feature called a `Per-interpreter GIL`[[5]](#b5). `Per-interpreter GIL` allows for utilizing multiple cores within a single Python process.

-The feature is an accepted solution for multi-core `Python`.
-It is already available through `Python/C API` starting from `Python` version `3.12`.
+The feature was accepted as a solution for multi-core `Python` and it is already available through `Python/C API` starting from `Python` version `3.12`.
+Pythonic interface for the feature will come together with the next `Python` version `3.13` (coming out on October 2024).

-If you value results and your time more than stories, please go right away to the section [Play with a per-interpreter GIL yourself](#playground) and see an example of `per-interpreter GIL` usage.
+If you would like to skip the theoretical aspects and go straight to the practical example, please go right away to the section [Play with a per-interpreter GIL yourself](#playground).

 ## Technicalities

-#### What units of program execution do we have?
+#### What units of program execution do we use?

 `Thread` and `Process` are two fundamental units of execution.
 Although both are related to how a computer executes tasks, they have different characteristics and serve different roles.